7Rocky/HackTheBox-scripts/Machines/BountyHunter/README.md

 </html>
 ```

-To automate this, we can create a Bas script that takes the filename as a parameter and puts it inside the XML document and encodes it in Base64 (and making it URL safe).
+To automate this, we can create a Bash script that takes the filename as a parameter and puts it inside the XML document and encodes it in Base64 (and making it URL safe).
 Finally, the POST request is performed using `curl`, as in the examples, and saved to a variable called `res`:

 ```bash
 file=$1